There were Asian people a long time ago in a galaxy far, far away?

 Honestly, I was disappointed in Rogue One, and I think a lot of that stems from what was in the trailers (including the first one above) and what wasn’t in the actual movie.
 Those trailers paint a rich picture of who Jyn Erso is despite their limited running time, their scores inject a sense of urgency and desperation and hope and pathos, their images and words stick with us (“the power”), and they ask a question about the cost of this rebellion.
 It really makes you wonder, as we so often do these days with news of reshoots and the emergence of “Ultimate Editions”, if there’s a better edit of the movie available somewhere.

 Rogue One feels more like a successful experiment or a good first try than a real triumph, a movie with obvious appeals but also a piece that shows us there’s more to making a good Star Wars movie than returning to practical effects and not writing about how course, rough, and irritating your characters might find sand.
 The sheer, nostalgic spectacle on display in Rogue One may be enough to convince you of its quality — and there’s nothing wrong with that — but erase that nostalgia from your appreciation of Rogue One, and the picture changes.
 The people who will get the most out of Rogue One are Star Wars fans.
 That much might seem obvious, but it’s not something I would say about last year’s The Force Awakens, which was a much more inviting installment in the series despite its flaws.
 The Force Awakens invites you in, reminds you of and, for some, even gently introduces you to what makes the Star Wars saga so enduring while Rogue One is a slick, good-looking movie that’s hard to care about.
-I think more than anything else, I wanted a crashing wave of sadness to wash over me as I watched these heroes pass, their exploits destined to become nothing more than a footnote in the grander adventure as they died unfairly and mostly anonymously to get the Death Star plans to the saga’s real heroes.
-Those strong, lingering feelings, that deep, undeniable melancholy, are what make movies stick with us far beyond their running time, but I didn’t care about anyone in Rogue One, at least not enough.
+More than anything else, I wanted a crashing wave of sadness to wash over me as I witnessed the passing of these unsung heroes, their exploits destined to become nothing more than a footnote in the grander adventure, their deaths unfair and anonymous as their adventure only served to feed the exploits of the saga’s real heroes.
+Those strong, lingering feelings, that deep, haunting melancholy is what allows stories like Rogue One to stick with us.
+But I just didn’t care about anyone in this movie.

 Thom’s Rogue One: A Star Wars Story final score